 One foggy morning ‘the news’ was that Lococo’s had burned.
 Well, being what?
 Seven or eight years old I mounted our family’s shared bicycle and rode over to the site.
 It was foggy–couldn’t see more than 25 feet (but, I could hear many cars).
 I came around the place and could smell the soot.
 I rode to Imperial and then towards the ruins.
 As I approached, I could hear two men talking.
 I got close enough to see that it was Lococo himself and possibly his brother standing at the electrical box on the side of the building.
 As soon as they saw me… ‘silence.’
 Since I had heard that these guys were ‘mobsters’ I didn’t stay and talk with them.
 Most people thought that the fire was deliberately set.
 After seeing the guys in that setting, I did too.
 I hope the Lynn Brooks’ home comes out OK after the tear down is complete (moneywise).

-Regarding the fire, this was simply one person’s recollection, so we take it as that.
-But seeing the Cockatoo Inn destroyed twice is not something most who are still living have experienced.
+This was simply one person’s recollection.
+Recently, however, we DID find evidence of two men standing in the rubble that morning.
+It may not have been what Jim thought.
+Seeing the Cockatoo Inn destroyed twice is not something most who are still living have experienced.
 Here’s an image Jim submitted of the building in 2005:

 Sadness for sure.
 When places that brought us happiness or stood as pillars in our communities fall, a little piece of us falls, too.
 Thanks to Jim for his story.